Social media for Businesses in DorchesterThursday, August 26th, 2010

 If you are interested in finding out more here are a few Twitter resources:-

-- Chris Brogan – 50 ideas for using Twitter for Business
+- 63 Suggestions for Utilizing Twitter for Business

 - So Should a Business be on Twitter